s1owjke/prisma-rls/README.md

 Note that this extension doesn't apply to raw queries.
 For those, you must handle them manually or choose database with built-in support.

+## Edge cases

+One edge case currently known is 1-1 mandatory relationships, on the owner side (the side containing the foreign key).

+Prisma does not generate filters for them (where [not supported](https://github.com/prisma/prisma/issues/15708)), as result we couldn't apply RLS filters.
+Currently, as a temporary solution, no additional "where" clauses are added here (otherwise it will cause an error).

 ## Quick start

-Specify permissions for each model in your schema.
+Specify permissions for each model in your schema:

 ```typescript
 import { Prisma } from "@prisma/client";